-Here are a couple of ways that you can take your next “hit” as a gift:
+Here are two ways that you can take your next “hit” as a gift:

 One overlooked upside of any challenge, set back, injury or crisis is the knowledge that something you are doing (or not doing) is causing you pain.
 The pain that you feel is a wake-up call to really look at your life and ask yourself if you are enhancing your health or detracting from it.
 When you feel pain, your body is sending you a message to change and expand.
 In physical workouts, you expand your muscles by working with resistance (weights).
 The same is true in the conscious realm; you can expand your awareness by working with the hits that you receive.
 Instead of backing away from the pain or pushing through it, try staying with the resistance and allowing the change or expansion to take place.

 Stop and take a moment to look around you and examine what you are grateful for.
 Is the “hit” you are receiving still as dramatic as it seems?
-When my husband lost his job, it seemed pretty serious at first.
-But as we looked at our lives, we realized we had other things going well.
-We had our health, a great community and a happy child.
+When my client lost her job, it seemed pretty serious at first.
+As she examined her life, she realized she had other things going well.
+She was healthy, had a great community and a loving dog.
 When you are grateful for the hit you receive, you open yourself up to explore new opportunities and expand your awareness.
 This creates a shift of energy from outward flowing to inward receiving.
 It also illuminates what really matters in your life and gives you a roadmap for spending more of your time on the things or with the people you love.
-Give it a try…you may be surprised by what you find.

 These are just two ways that you can reframe your hit as an opportunity to create real change.
 It is the aha moment that many of us need to gain perspective and reorient ourselves to what really matters.
-My husband is now working in a more fast-paced environment where his strengths will contribute to growth.
-He never doubted that he would find a good match for experience and skills.
-Our family benefitted by cutting back on expenses and getting clear about what really makes us happy.
-Whether it is a blessing in disguise, a silver lining or a gift, this “hit” will create transformation… all it takes is time and practice.
+My client is now working in a more fast-paced environment where her strengths will contribute to growth.
+She also benefitted by cutting back on expenses and getting clear about what really makes her happy.
+Whether it is a blessing in disguise, a silver lining or a gift, with a bit of time and the right mindset this “hit” will create transformation.